 Often priorities shift dramatically, from focusing on the outer world of work and family to the inner world of consciousness and spirituality.
 After having served a family and/or a career, many women are ready to focus on themselves and the dreams they have set aside while caring for others.

 After working with thousands of menopausal women, as well as making the journey myself, Dr. Boice has discovered six steps that are critical for effectively navigating the menopausal journey.
-These steps span the world of science and spirituality, research and inner realizations.
-Journeying consciously through this menopausal passage can revolutionize your world.
+These steps span the world of science and spirituality, research

 The following six steps are core elements of The Menopause with Science and Soul Program, described in more detail below.

 1. Know where you want to go.
 Do you have dreams you have been postponing?
 Are you feeling drawn to explore places and ideas completely new to you?
 You may be experiencing “empty nest” syndrome; deciding to enter the